-A cartridge is a an ammunition packaging tool designed to fit into the gun barrel.
+A cartridge is an ammunition packaging tool that fits into the gun barrel.
 Bullets are one of the components of the cartridge others include;

 Casing– can either be made of copper, brass or steel and it houses all the other components.The original cartridge case was made up of paper but nowadays they are metallic.

 Primer– when the firing pin receives impact it ignites the gun powder dividing it into two types the rimfire cartridge where the primer is located in the rim and the centerfire cartridge where the primer is located at the center.

 Propellant– it holds the actual power to fuel any firearm.
 For it to perform accurately grain size and shape influences the burn rate.